Uroš Zorman

 Uroš Zorman (born 9 January 1980) is a retired Slovenian handball player and the current manager of RD Slovan and the Slovenia national team.
+He is the all-time most capped player for Slovenia with 225 appearances.

 During the 2012 European Men's Handball Championship, he had the most assists at the tournament with an average of 5.7 per game.
 In addition, he was named into the tournament's all-star team as the best playmaker.